 Fred Craddock wrote that the shepherds belong to the Christmas story “not only because they serve to tie Jesus to the shepherd king, David, but because they belong on Luke’s guest list for the kingdom of God: the poor, the maimed, the blind, the lame.”

-As a church, keep the shepherds in Christmas by always welcoming and including those who our society marginalizes.
+As a church, let’s keep the shepherds in Christmas by always standing on the side of all those those that society marginalizes.

 - Put Joseph back in Christmas.